 You’ve probably heard it a million times already, but it bears repeating: you should be drinking at least eight 8-ounce glasses of water a day (and if you are doing things that dehydrate you-- drinking alcohol, smoking, and/or consuming a lot of caffeine-- you might need to drink even more water than that).

 Interested in learning more about how you can improve your singing voice?
+What should you drink?
+Will singing every day help your voice?

 Think that you are ready for a career as a professional vocalist?